 - 2. Pretrial Conferences.
 The District Judge assigned to the case typically conducts the final pretrial conference, except in cases where the parties have consented to the jurisdiction of the Magistrate Judge.
 In consent cases, an order will be issued to the parties indicating requirements of the pretrial conference. - 3.
 Settlement.
 Magistrate Judge Lanzillo encourages settlement of disputes where possible and is willing to participate in settlement conferences when requested by the parties.
 All settlement conferences will be held in Erie, Pennsylvania, and all parties and counsel must be attendance.
 Persons with authority to settle must attend the settlement conference with the attorneys.
 In limited circumstances, Magistrate Judge Lanzillo will allow a party to be available by telephone but only with the express prior permission of the Court and the opposing parties.
 Written summaries are not required in preparation for settlement unless specifically ordered by Magistrate Judge Lanzillo. - 4.
 Extensions and Continuances.
 Motions for extensions of time and for a continuance will be determined on an individual, case specific basis.
 Such requests are usually granted so long as they are reasonable in length, not frivolous, and not repetitive.
 Magistrate Judge Lanzillo is reluctant, however, to reschedule these matters without good cause. - B. Matters Relating to Discovery. - 1.
 Length of Discovery Period and Extensions.
-Magistrate Judge Lanzillo typically permits 120-150 days for the completion of discovery-unless it is a simple case needing less time.
-Reasonable requests for extensions of time will be granted. - 2.
+Magistrate Judge Lanzillo generally allows periods of discovery between 90 and 150 days depending on the nature and needs of the case.
+Judge Lanzillo will favorably consider motions for extension of the discovery period, provided the requested extension is reasonable and the discovery conducted prior to the request reflects the moving party or parties' due diligence. - 2.
 Expert Witnesses.
 Magistrate Judge Lanzillo adheres to Fed.
 R. Civ.
 P. 26(b)(4) as to depositions of expert witnesses. - 3.
 Discovery/Deposition Disputes.
 Magistrate Judge Lanzillo will entertain telephone calls from counsel during a deposition to resolve a discovery dispute as available.
 The parties are encouraged to attempt to resolve discovery disputes without court involvement or intervention.
 Magistrate Judge Lanzillo will entertain telephone conferences to resolve minor discovery disputes provided counsel for the party seeking relief provides reasonable advance notice to counsel for all parties of the request for the Court's involvement.